risooonho/ue4-ssc/README.md

-# SideScroller Camera Plugin for UE4
+﻿# SideScroller Camera Plugin for UE4
 SideScroller Camera Plugin for Unreal Engine 4

 Note that this plugin is still in a very early stage and in heavy developement.

 Things in place:
-* Camera starting settings (Follow or static, initial camera arm length, initial camera rotation, interpolation speed, z-axis offset)
-* Follow one or more Actors with camera
+* Most of camera starting settings
 * First Settings are updated when overlapping with viable Actors with SSCOverlapComponent
 * Basic manual camera movement
+* Different Camera types (static, follow, cylindrical, spline)

 Furthermore planned things for v0.1 release: